OSGConnect/connectbook/start/resources/singularity-containers.md

 image repository is that it allows us to easily import the images into our own distribution system (see below).

-See [this page]() for how to create a Docker image on your own computer and push it to Docker Hub so it can be used by the Open Science Grid.
+See [this page][container-howto] for how to create a Docker image on your own computer and push it to Docker Hub so it can be used by the Open Science Grid.

 When creating the Docker image, you will give it with an